gdsc-meru-uni/meru-innovators/README.md

 # Contributing

-To make contribute make sure to create a new branch and pull a request to master branch from there
+To contribute make sure to create a new branch and pull a request to master branch from that branch you have created.

 ```
 git branch xxxxx